May 21, 2014 | personal injury Claims

 When determining whether or not a person is catastrophically injured, a health care professional will assign:

-- A value to each impairment the victim has
+- A value is assigned to each impairment the victim has

 - Use the WPI formula provided by SABS